CBB752Spring2017/final-project-2-1-team2-team-2-1-2/index.md

 #### Documentation: *De novo* Off-Target Mutation Prediction Tool for SubjectZ
 The following is a basic overview of Jay's code.
 ![alt text](https://github.com/CBB752Spring2017/final-project-2-1-team2-team-2-1-2/blob/master/jayalgorithm.png)

+The *de novo* tool developed by Jay accounts for many of the same factors as other publicly available off-target binding prediction tools.
+Through the Hamming Distance parameter, the number of tolerated mismatched bases can be specified.
+The chosen value was 7.
+The increased importance of the PAM proxmial region of the gRNA is also taken into account when searching for homologous genome regions through the Minkowski seed region weighting.
+While all currently hard-coded, the length (3 nucleotides) and sequence of the PAM site (NGG) can be user defined, as well as the length of the gRNA (20 nucleotides).
 #### Results: